HomerJohnston/K2PostIt/README.md

 - Realtime markdown preview pane
 - Partial markdown-style support (some complex edge cases will likely not work correctly, this system may improve over time)

-## Notes/Known Nuisances
+## Notes/Known Issues
+- It may be easy to make this plugin work on older UE5 versions (UE5.4 limit is only due to TInstancedStruct usage)
-- When placing a comment, if you don't let go of Shift+C right away, you'll get a bunch of CCCC's in the title.
+- When placing a comment, if you don't let go of Shift+C right away, you'll get a bunch of CCC's in the title.
 - This plugin will modify your Saved\Config\EditorPerProjectUserSettings.ini file by adding a hard-coded entry to [BlueprintSpawnNodes].
 I would like to improve this at some point (probably by abandoning this system and making Shift+C place a node directly).*
 - Not all markdown is supported.
 - Longer notes can bog down in performance, especially with URLs.
 The parser should be made to run async.